-Hi there – I’m back from a little bit of a break.
+Hi there – I’m back from a little bit of a break and want to tell you about another great day trip destination near Johannesburg, Rietvlei Nature Reserve.

 So it’s only fitting that I’m posting about a place where you can take a little bit of a break yourself.
 The thing I always found astounding about living in Johannesburg was the abundance of new places to discover, right under my nose for years but their existence unbeknownst to me.
 It was my going-away present from friends that sent me hiking in the Cradle Nature Reserve for the first time, and it was a lovely place.
 Just a 20 minute drive away, and I’d never even heard of it.